EkHiChowkidarChorHai: The Congress retort to Prime Minister Modi

 Focus during first 5 years was on streamlining, next would be to fulfil aspirations: Modi

 In 2014, the BJP had used Mani Shankar Aiyer's Chaiwala comment to its advantage.
+"Give my word, Modi will never become the prime minister in the 21st century.
+If he wants to sell tea at the AICC meet, we can arrange for it," he said.
 The Congress this time wants to offset any such damage.
 The BJP came up with the Chowkidar tagline after Rahul Gandhi repeatedly targeted Prime Minister Narendra Modi, by saying Chowkidar Chor Hai.

 The Congress would focus heavily on the digital and online space.
 It has roped in three companies to handle its publicity.
 On the other hand the Congress also chose Sam Pitroda to handle its campaign monitoring committee.
 Pawan Khera, Rohan Gupta, Praveen Chakravarthi, Priyanka Chaturvedi, Divya Spandana and Manish Chatrath are also part of the committee.